nagasudhirpulla/taming_python/blog/skills/flask_google_login.md

 ### Registering the flask application in Google Developer Console
 - Open Google Developer Console
 - Click on "Create Project" and create a project
-- Go to "APIs & Services" in the left menu
+- Go to "APIs & Services" in the left navigation bar
--
+- Click on "Credentials" in the left menu
+- Click on "Create Credentials" button at the top.
+Select

 #### Steps
 - User clicks login button in the client application